mufan-li/mufan-li.github.io/auffinger_chen.md

 ## The Auffinger-Chen Representation

 To complete the proof, it is sufficient to show $$\Phi(0,x)$$ is strictly convex in $$\zeta$$.
-In this section, we will use the main representation result to show convexity, and provide a sketch for strictness in the next section.
+In this section, we will use a stochastic representation to show convexity, which is the main difficulty of the problem.
 Readers unfamiliar with stochastic analysis can find a brief introduction in a [previous blog post](https://mufan-li.github.io/stone_ito/), in particular we will use [It&ocirc;'s Lemma](https://en.wikipedia.org/wiki/It%C3%B4%27s_lemma) in the upcoming proofs.

 We start by defining $$B_t := W_{\xi'(t)}$$, where $$\{W_t\}$$ is a standard Brownian motion.
 Let $$\{\mathcal{F}_t\}_{t\geq 0}$$ be $$\{W_t\}$$'s canonical filtration, and then we define a collection of processes